House Judiciary Committee to hold 1st impeachment hearing

 Still, the Judiciary panel is moving ahead, approving rules for impeachment hearings last week.
 Among those guidelines is allowing staff to question witnesses, as will happen for the first time with Lewandowski.

-Lewandowski was a central figure in Mueller’s report, which said Trump could not be exonerated on obstruction of justice charges.
+Lewandowski was a central figure in Mueller’s report.
 Mueller’s investigators detailed two episodes in which Trump asked Lewandowski to direct then-Attorney General Jeff Sessions to limit Mueller’s investigation.
 Trump said that if Sessions would not meet with Lewandowski, then Lewandowski should tell Sessions he was fired.

 Lewandowski never delivered the message but asked Dearborn, a former Sessions aide, to do it.
 Dearborn said he was uncomfortable with the request and declined to deliver it, according to the report.